 You may have seen shotgun mics mounted to the top of a camera.
 The primary consideration here is weight.
 By the time you add the microphone, a recorder, and accompanying cables, you may have gained a couple pounds.
 Just ask any pregnant woman if carrying around a couple of pounds when you’re on your feet all day makes a difference.
 OK, maybe don’t ask that.

-Another factor when attaching an overhead mic is shooting in the wind.
+Another factor when attaching an overhead mic is shooting in the wind, the arch nemesis of audio.
 The last thing you want is deadcat hair hanging into your shot.
 But if you look, there are plenty of cleverly customizable rigs that filmmakers have come up with to get around this.

 Advantages and disadvantages of wireless miking